EVERY TIME I DIE- ‘Low Teens’

 This might never have happened.
-Since 2014’s stellar ‘From Parts Unknown’ the line up and lives of Every Time I Die have been overturned.
-The band are used to upheaval of course, they’ve barely gone two years without changing at least one member, but real life kicked their door in with dumb, ugly force at the end of last year.
+Since 2014’s ‘From Parts Unknown’ the line-up and lives of Every Time I Die have been overturned.
+The band are used to upheaval of course, they’ve barely gone two years without changing at least one member, but real life kicked in their door with dumb, ugly force at the end of last year.
 Out on tour, frontman Keith Buckley was informed his wife was in hospital with a life-threatening pregnancy complication.

-Mother and new daughter are, thankfully, doing fine but Buckley has made one thing brutally clear, if he had lost his family he wouldn’t have hesitated to end his own life.
-The experience, and the clarity of thought that clearly came with it, is cut through the entirety of ‘Low Teens’.
+Mother and new daughter are, thankfully, doing fine but Buckley has made one thing brutally clear- if he had lost his family, he wouldn’t have hesitated to end his own life.
+That experience, and the clarity of thought that clearly came with it, is cut through the entirety of ‘Low Teens’.
 There is talk of birth, death, hospital rooms, and lines like “There’s a vacuum where the brightest future was, I’d better warm up my gun in case love is not enough”.
-Sure, some of Buckley’s usual lyrical wit is present, there are sarcastic jabs at gluttony and religion, but mostly everything is very serious.
-It’s all painfully honest, more than enough to form an unwelcome lump in your throat, and screamed with typical violent precision.
+Sure, some of Buckley’s usual lyrical wit is present too, there are sarcastic jabs at gluttony and religion, but mostly everything is very raw, very honest, and very serious.

-There is an issue with staying power, Every Time I Die like to move fast but tend to make less of an impact at top speed, but overall ‘Low Teens’ is terrific.
+‘Low Teens’ is terrific then.
 It’s a snapshot, hopefully, of a band at their darkest, driven by the saddest news, but determined to burn brighter than any punk band on their eighth album should.
 A new triumph from near death.